Skip to main content

 Here are the steps to achieve the same result as seen in the preview above.

-2. Open the Plugin via the Menu Bar, clicking on RapidPipeline and Load Plugin.
+1. Open the Plugin via the Menu Bar, clicking on RapidPipeline and Load Plug-in.

 This will import your CAD model with default values.
-However, there are different settings you can tweak to fix common CAD-related issues during import, or even already perform optimization during the import step, like:
+However, there are different settings you can tweak to fix common CAD-related issues during import, or even already perform optimization during the import step.
+For detailed information about each option, see the Actions Reference Documentation.

 Examine the Results